Conventional wisdom has it that training with high reps and light weights builds endurance, but makes little contribution to gains in muscle mass.

 The sarcoplasm exists.
 It can grow.

-But there’s no convincing evidence to suggest that the muscle growth produced by training with lighter weights and higher repetitions comes predominantly from “non-functional” sarcoplasmic hypertrophy, while the myofibrillar component of the muscle remains the same size, or grows to a much lesser degree.
+But there’s no convincing evidence to suggest that gains in muscle mass produced by training with lighter weights and higher repetitions comes predominantly from “non-functional” sarcoplasmic hypertrophy, while the myofibrillar component of the muscle remains the same size, or grows to a much lesser degree.

 What does all of this mean for you?

-It’s not that a low weight high reps training program is now the official “best way” to build muscle.
+It’s not that training with light weights and high reps is now the official “best way” to build muscle mass.

-The fact that it’s possible to build muscle using higher reps and lighter weights doesn’t necessarily mean that it’s a good idea to do so.
+The fact that it’s possible to gain muscle using higher reps and lighter weights doesn’t necessarily mean that it’s a good idea to do so.

-Remember, there were no discernible advantages to the low weight high rep protocols.
+Remember, there were no discernible advantages to the light weight high rep protocols.
 They didn’t lead to superior gains in size or strength.
 But each set took twice as long to complete.

 Training to failure in a higher rep range is also highly unpleasant and extremely painful – a lot harder than lower reps and heavier weights.